abrotman/related-domains-by-dns/rdbd-newrrs.md

 ~~~

 The rbddtag field MUST contain the value zero.
 Later specifications
-can define new rdbd-tag values. [[Add IANA considerations for that.]]
+can define new rdbd-tag values.

 If the optional signature is omitted, the key-tag and sig-alg fields
 MUST be zero.